uswds/uswds-site/pages/whats-new/overview.md

 {% capture blog %}
 ### Latest blog posts

-Visit the 18F blog to read the latest posts that relate to the U.S. Web Design Standards.
-These posts cover the latest development releases as well as interviews with the teams from across the government who have successfully implemented the Standards at their agencies.
+You can read more about the Standards on the 18F blog, where we cover the latest development releases as well as interviews with the teams from across government who have successfully implemented the Standards at their agencies.

 <a href="https://18f.gsa.gov/tags/web-design-standards/" class="usa-button">Read the latest blog posts</a>
 {% endcapture %}